MarcioTomazoni/BMI-calculator/README.md

 The project creates an app that calculates the Body Mass Index.
 The app must be installed on a mobile device using Android OS.

 The project is developed in java.
-I'm currently using the API:
+I'm currently using the following IDE:
 ```
 Android Studio Giraffe | 2022.3.1 Patch 1
 Build #AI-223.8836.35.2231.10671973, built on August 17, 2023